brianzliu/recipes-nutritional-analysis/README.md

 **Research Question**: *What is the relationship between a recipe's complexity (steps, time, ingredients) and its nutritional value, and can these factors be used to accurately predict user satisfaction (average ratings)?*

 **Significance**: This analysis investigates the "return on investment" for home cooking.
 We explore whether "complex" recipes (more steps, longer time) are necessarily more calorie-dense or higher-rated than simple ones.
-By building a model to predict ratings from complexity and nutrition, and assessing its fairness across short and long recipes, we aim to understand what drives user satisfaction on food platforms.
+By building a model to predict ratings from complexity and nutrition, and assessing its fairness across short and long recipes, we aim to understand what affects user satisfaction for recipes.

 **Relevant Columns**:
-- `n_steps`: The number of steps required to make the recipe.
-(Proxy for complexity).
+- `n_steps`: The number of steps required to make the recipe (i.e. how complex a given recipe is).
 - `minutes`: The time it takes to prepare the recipe.
-- `rating_avg`: The average rating (1-5 stars) given by users.
+- `rating_avg`: The average rating (1-5 stars) given by users for a given recipe.
-- `nutrition`: A list of nutritional values (calories, fat, sugar, etc.).
+- `nutrition`: A list of nutritional values (calories, fat, sugar, etc.), out of which calories, total fat, sugar, and protein columns were extracted.
-- `calories`: The number of calories per serving (extracted from `nutrition`).
+- `calories (#)`: The number of calories per serving (extracted from `nutrition`).
-- `sugar`: The sugar content (PDV) (extracted from `nutrition`).
+- `sugar (PDV)`: The sugar content (PDV) (extracted from `nutrition`).
+- `total fat (PDV)`: The total fat content (PDV) (extracted from `nutrition`).
-- `protein`: The protein content (PDV) (extracted from `nutrition`).
+- `protein (PDV)`: The protein content (PDV) (extracted from `nutrition`).

 ## Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning